Hours To Be Reduced At Three Branches Of The Placer County Library

 The Auburn and Rocklin branches will remain open Tuesdays through Saturdays.
 The Loomis branch will cut its hours on several days to accommodate the total eight-hour reduction.

-The locations and hours of all 11 branch libraries can be viewed by clicking this link: Placer County Libraries.
+The locations and hours of all 11 branch libraries can be viewed online.